attaswift/SipHash/README.md

 ```

 ## Why Would I Use SipHash?

+Unless you're targeting an ancient Swift release (<4.2), you shouldn't use `SipHash`.
+This package is obsolete; it remains here for posterity and for compatibility only.
+Do not import it into new code.

+What follows is the original documentation, contrasting `SipHashable` to the original (now deprecated) `Hashable.hashValue` protocol requirement.

+Repeated for emphasis: **Do not import this package into newly written code.**

+* * *

 Writing a good implementation of `hashValue` is hard, even if we just need to combine the values of a couple of fields.
 We need to come up with a deterministic function that blends the field values well, producing a fixed-width